grafana-druid-plugin/druidplugin/README.md

 ## Plugin development history

-This plugin was originally developed by Quantiply Corporation: Github link (Supported for Grafana versions < 2.5): https://github.com/grafana/grafana-plugins/tree/master/datasources/druid
+This plugin was originally developed by Quantiply Corporation (Supported for Grafana versions < 2.5): https://github.com/grafana/grafana-plugins/tree/master/datasources/druid

 This plugin was further enhanced by Carl Bergquist (https://github.com/grafana/grafana/pull/3328) (to support it on Grafana version 2.5 & 2.6).